 Our top picks have taken shopping considerations into account to help buyers select an effective toilet brush with the right features.
 The following picks include design-savvy choices, innovative brush heads, and budget-friendly options.

-2. RUNNER-UP: simplehuman Toilet Brush With Caddy
+BEST OVERALL: simplehuman Toilet Brush With Caddy

 The design of the simplehuman Toilet Brush With Caddy makes cleaning simpler, and its slender profile is open at the back for proper air ventilation.
 It allows you to replace the heads when needed, which helps justify the price tag on this toilet brush with a sleek design.